Code2703/FCS_roomfinder/README.md

 ### Frontend
 The application utilizes Bootstrap (<https://getbootstrap.com/docs/5.3/getting-started/introduction/>) to create a smooth and user-friendly experience featuring a polished and straightforward design.
 Users can input criteria, such as date, timeframe, current location, and maximum room size, using a form.
 Once the form is submitted, a list of rooms is presented in the form of individual cards, each displaying relevant room details.
 Additionally, users can access a link for more comprehensive information and navigate through the MazeMap.

-The incorporation of Bootstrap elements, including the form, navbar, accordion, and various buttons, enhances user interaction with the webpage, providing a cohesive and engaging platform.
+The incorporation of Bootstrap elements, including the form, filters, accordion, and various buttons, enhances user interaction with the webpage, providing a cohesive and engaging platform.